Darilbii/BirdSongToolbox/readme.md

 A **Basic Introduction Tutorial** can be found [here](https://github.com/Darilbii/BirdSongToolbox/blob/master/Tutorial/1-Introduction_to_BirdSongToolbox.ipynb)

-If you have a question about using NeuroDSP that doesn't seem to be covered by the documentation, feel free to open an [issue](https://github.com/Darilbii/BirdSongToolbox/issues) and ask!
+If you have a question about using BirdSongToolbox that doesn't seem to be covered by the documentation, feel free to open an [issue](https://github.com/Darilbii/BirdSongToolbox/issues) and ask!

 ## Install